Sunday, June 24, 2012

 Trivia #2 : Rockwell Center was built on a former thermal plant owned by MERALCO.
 It was named after James Chapman Rockwell, MERALCO's first president.
 Trivia 2.5 - I do my warm-ups here, right behind that flowery shrub. :P. This is also where a towering Christmas tree is decorated during the yuletide season.

-Trivia #3 - Rockwell Center sits in the middle of Makati and Mandaluyong.
-A few blocks from Rockwell are various interesting establishments.
+Trivia #3 - A few blocks from Rockwell Center are various interesting establishments.
 And by interesting, I pertain to restaurants, bars and cafes that serve great food. :P Among the popular ones include Ziggurat, which serves a fusion of dishes from Middle East, India and Africa, for the caffeine and pastry lovers - Paris Delice, Handlebar which claims to have the longest happy hour in the Philippines from Sunday-Wednesday, the sophisticated cuisine of Savoy Bistro (menu here) and Turkish restaurant - Combos Bread Company Bakery & Café (great review here).

 For now, I'v just been exploring the areas near Makati and Mandaluyong.
 I'm hoping I can go farther in the next few months, perhaps, find my way from home to Manila or maybe even Laguna on foot.
 Who knows?